JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 The letter goes on to state:

-_“Urgent action is now needed to rectify this distressing situation and it is within UAL’s power to effect this”_

-and _“We are therefore asking UAL to withdraw from the redevelopment of the Elephant and Castle Shopping Centre if the organisation is genuinely committed to anti-racism.”_
+_“Urgent action is now needed to rectify this distressing situation and it is within UAL’s power to effect this ...
+We are therefore asking UAL to withdraw from the redevelopment of the Elephant and Castle Shopping Centre if the organisation is genuinely committed to anti-racism.”_

 The letter says: